Mennonites in Mexico: Present

 The community of Chihuahua separates themselves into "conservative" and "liberal", with the liberal faction accounting for 20% of the population.
 This group is more open to outsiders and as such, more likely to marry outside of the community than their conservative peers.
 It is also more common for this group to adopt Tarahumara and Mestizo children.
 These children grow up as any other Mennonite would, learning German in school and helping out in the community.

-Since the start of the Mexican Drug War, many Mennonite colonies in Chihuahua have suffered the impact of the drug-related violence.
-The location of the colonies and the economic success of the Mennonites are the reasons why the community has been affected.
-The economic achievements have attracted the attention of organized criminal gangs, putting Mennonites at risk of armed robbery, kidnap and extortion.
-These factors have led Mennonites from northern Mexico to emigrate to other Mennonite settlements in Alberta, Canada, Belize and Paraguay to escape the violence.
-Thousands have moved and settled in more secure Mexican states like Campeche, or moved to other South American countries like Argentina and Bolivia.
+Since the start of the Mexican drug war, many Mennonite communities in Chihuahua have been impacted by drug-related violence due to the location and economic success of their colonies.
+The economic achievements have attracted the attention of organized criminal gangs, putting Mennonites at risk of armed robbery, kidnapping, and extortion.
+These factors have led Mennonites from northern Mexico to emigrate to more secure Mexican states, like Campeche, return to other Mennonite settlements in Alberta, Canada, or move to other South American countries like Belize, Paraguay, Argentina, and Bolivia.

 Some Mennonites were, in fact, convicted of drug running in the 1990s.
 There have been fresh accusations more recently.
 In 2014, Abraham Friesen-Remple was one of six members of the Northern Mexico's Mennonite community who were indicted and accused of smuggling marijuana in the gas tanks of cars and inside farm equipment.

 During 2007, the colony of Salamanca (a Mennonite settlement with a population of 800 spread over 2000 ha in the state of Quintana Roo) was completely destroyed due to the landfall of Hurricane Dean.
 As of 2008, Salamanca had a population of 862.

 A number of congregations of Conservative Mennonites have been established throughout Mexico including La Esperanza and Pedernales in Chihuahua, La Honda, Zacatecas, and more recently Oaxaca.

 In addition to escalating drug-related violence and worsening poverty in Mexico, Mennonites living in Chihuahua and Durango have had to contend with extended periods of droughts as well as tensions with non-Mennonite farmers over access to water.
 The combination of these factors has provoked significant numbers of Mennonites in the region to emigrate abroad, especially to Canada and South America, in recent years.
 From 2012 to 2017 alone, it is estimated that 30,000 Mexican Mennonites relocated to Canada.
 A 2020 survey found that there are more than 200 Mennonite colonies in nine Latin American countries, with 66 in Mexico.